Connect an integration

 Let a cybo use it

 A connection alone doesn't give a cybo access.
-An admin still grants the toolkit (and specific actions + an approval policy) to the cybo under its settings.
-A cybo can only ever use toolkits it has been granted, acting as the identity bound for that run.
+Someone who can edit the cybo still grants the toolkit to it in its Tools step.
+A cybo can only ever use toolkits it has been granted, acting as the identity bound for that run — and only that toolkit's read actions, up to a per-toolkit cap.
+See what a grant covers.

 Per-integration guides